Rosslyn Park has been the breeding ground of many rugby talent and Harry Glover is another name to add to that long list.

 Starting rugby at six years old, Harry has taken his game all the way to the England Sevens side where he made his debut at the Las Vegas World Rugby Sevens Series in March 2016.

 A week later Harry had his first try at the top level, dotting down against Portugal in Vancouver.

-Harry, a Newcastle University student made his World Series debut in the Las Vegas tournament in March last year, scored his maiden try against Portugal in Vancouver the following week and also appeared in the 2016 Paris event.
-He bridged an 11-month gap between tournaments when providing injury cover as 13th man this April in Singapore, where he ran in a try in England’s 14-12 win over Australia in the Bronze medal final.
-He has now played in six tournaments, including those in Paris and London this May.
+Harry, a Newcastle University student, bridged an 11-month gap between tournaments when providing injury cover as 13th man in April 2017 in Singapore – running in a try in England’s 14-12 win over Australia in the bronze medal final.

 Last updated: 24 May 2017